 VA Palo Alto Healthcare System

 VA Palo Alto provides comprehensive health care at the medical center in Palo Alto and clinics in French Camp, Sonora, and Modesto.

-VA Northern CA provides comprehensive health care at the medical center in Sacramento and clinics in Fairfield and Yuba City
+VA Northern CA provides comprehensive health care at the medical center in Sacramento and clinics in Fairfield and Yuba City.

 The VA Transition Team provides screening for all OEF/OIF veterans for post traumatic stress disorder (PTSD), traumatic brain injury, military sexual trauma, depression and suicide risk.
 The team also assists with counseling and transition services.To enroll for VA healthcare, please call the VA Enrollment & Eligibility Office at 800-455-0057

-Provides primary care services for the treatment of minor illnesses and injuries, routine physicals, immunizations, referrals, medication management and women's care.
+Pacific Health Services provides primary care services for the treatment of minor illnesses and injuries, routine physicals, immunizations, referrals, medication management and women's care.

 How do I get certified i.e., have my enrollment reported to the Veteran's Administration (VA)?

 After confirming enrollment through the Office of Admissions, new students should contact the School Certifying Official (SCO) by emailing the Registrar's Office according to the campus where they will be physically attending class.